Industrial action: FAQs for students

 • Scaling will be considered if there is evidence of issues with an assessment due to the effects of the industrial action that could not have been remedied in another way.

 The Board of Examiners for Programmes will look carefully at the actions and recommendations of the Boards of Examiners for Units before making recommendations on individual student progression and/or award to the Board of Studies.
-It will consider students with valid IMCs against assessment as it normally would.
+It will consider students with valid Individual Mitigating Circumstances (IMCs) against assessment as it normally would.

-In summary, please be assured that the University took into account the effects of any industrial action or snow closure disruption when making evidence-based decisions about your assessment achievement, and subsequent progression and/or award.
+In summary, please be assured that the University will take into account the effects of any industrial action when making evidence-based decisions about assessment achievement, and subsequent progression and/or award.

-What will happen to the money withheld from striking staff?
+What will happen to the pay of striking staff?

 Staff who take strike action on an identified day of action will have had one day’s pay (1/365th of their annual salary) deducted from their pay for each day of action.